-As a rule of thumb, you want your hole to have a lenght and width approximately 12 inches bigger than what you plant to put inside.
+As a rule of thumb, you want your hole to have a length and width approximately 12 inches bigger than what you plan to put inside.
 The hole needs enough depth to allow you to cover your box or tub with a 20-inch layer of soil.

 - Measuring instruments, such as a wire, metal tape or a compass, will be indispensable in helping you to pinpoint your site.

-- Bring paper and a pencil to record your data, a probe rod to find subsurface rocks.
+- Paper and a pencil to record your data, and a probe rod to find subsurface rocks.

-- Finally, if you’re doing the placement at night, bring a light.
+- Finally, if you’re doing the placement at night, bring a headlamp.
 A headlamp is ideal because it will keep your hands free so you can do the digging.

 Preparing the Concealment Site